-These organizations offer services that improve the quality of life for mental health consumers.
+The following services help improve the quality of life for those with mental health conditions.

 Project Return Peer Support Network is Los Angeles County’s oldest program run by and for people with mental illness.
 With the motto of “taking charge together,” PRPSN offers peer-to-peer support to help individuals reach their personal goals, such as living independently, going to school, getting a job, having friends and enjoying life in the community.

-The Westside Center for Independent Living is a non-residential center dedicated to enhancing the quality of life for people with all kinds of disabilities.
+DCRC (formerly The Westside Center for Independent Living) is a non-residential center dedicated to enhancing the quality of life for people with all kinds of disabilities.
 The goal of the peer-led programs and services is the elimination of economic, social, attitudinal and environmental barriers.